zubinchopra/portaldocs/portal-sdk/generated/portalfx-style-guide.md

 </div>
 ```

-<a name="style-guide-style-guide-style-sanitization"></a>
+<a name="style-guide-style-sanitization"></a>
-## Style Guide: Style Sanitization
+## Style sanitization

+Custom Style Sheets (CSS) are analyzed at runtime to filter out disallowed properties or values.
-To ensure a consistent and sandboxed experience in the portal, CSS is analyzed at runtime to filter out disallowed properties or values.
-A typical example of a disallowed style is "`position: fixed;`", which would allow developers to move content outside of their parts.
+This filtering  ensures a consistent and sandboxed experience in the Portal.
+A typical example of a disallowed style is `position: fixed;`, which allows developers to move content outside of the borders of the part that is being manipulated.

-All CSS properties should be allowed with a few exceptions documented at the end of this article.
-As the analysis is whitelist based, you may encounter CSS properties being erroneously filtered out.
-Shall this occur, report the issue on [Stack Overflow](https://stackoverflow.microsoft.com/).
+All CSS properties are allowed, with a few exceptions that are documented at the end of this article.
+Because the analysis is based on a [whitelist](portalfx-extensions-glossary-style-guide.md), situations may be encountered where CSS properties are erroneously filtered out.
+When this occurs, developers can report the issue using the `ibiza` tag on [Stack Overflow](https://stackoverflow.microsoft.com/questions/tagged/ibiza).

-The following properties only allow the specified values:
+The following properties only allow the specified values.

-1. position: [ static | relative | absolute ]
-1. text-transform: [ none | uppercase | lowercase ]
+1. `position`

+   `static`

+   `relative`

+   `absolute`

+1. `text-transform`

+   `none`

+   `uppercase`

+   `lowercase`

 The following properties are sanitized out:

-1. font
+1. `font`

-1. font-family
+1. `font-family`

-1. list-style
+1. `list-style`

-Certain properties have inconsistent behavior across browsers, or full support requires vendor prefixes.
-To enable them in a supported way, use the Framework style class instead.
+Some properties behave inconsistently across browsers, or require vendor prefixes for full support.
+To enable them in a supported way, use the Framework style class instead, as specified in []().
+Some properties are included in the following list.

-* user-select: use class 'msportalfx-unselectable'
+1. user-select

+   Use Framework class `msportalfx-unselectable`

-<a name="style-guide-style-guide-themed-color-classes"></a>
+<a name="style-guide-themed-color-classes"></a>
-## Style Guide: Themed Color Classes
+## Themed color classes

-Base colors within the portal have been outfitted to change based on user-chosen themes.
-Since the actual hex values of these colors are determined by the theme definitions themselves, acceptable contrast between elements must be maintained by framework.
-In order to react to theme changes and maintain readability, the following classes have been made available to extension authors:
+Base colors within the Portal have been outfitted to change based on user-chosen themes.
+Because the actual hexadecimal values of these colors are determined by the theme definitions, acceptable levels of contrast between elements are maintained by the Framework.
+The following classes have been made available to extension authors, so that their extensions can react to theme changes and maintain readability.

-<a name="style-guide-style-guide-themed-color-classes-text-color-classes"></a>
+<a name="style-guide-themed-color-classes-text-color-classes"></a>
 ### Text color classes
 ```css
 // Suited for main text, will render with the highest contrast